Paradox1111/stocker/StockerProposal.md

 ### MVP User Stories

-* As a user, I want to see all purchaseable materials and craftable components.
+* As a user, I want to see and navigate between purchaseable materials, craftable components, and the main page.
 * As a user, I want to purchase materials indivudally and in bulk, as well as craft components from those materials.
 * As a user, I want to craft a PC out of components.
 * As a user, I want to sell components and PCs for money.